top of page

 2024 Updates by the IRS: Highlights to Know to Maximize Tax Strategy

 As high-income earners, physicians are often asking how they can save on taxes, especially for W-2 physicians with little to no self-employed income to take advantage of 1099 tax breaks.
-Being knowledgable of tax brackets and contribution limits for tax advantaged accounts is essential when tax planning for each year.
+Being knowledgeable of tax brackets and contribution limits for tax advantaged accounts is essential when tax planning for each year.

 Below, we cover key changes by the IRS for 2024 regarding tax brackets, contribution limits on tax-advantaged accounts such as retirement accounts, HSAs, 529s, and more.